PSI-Rockin/CorgiDS/README.md

 * P: pause/unpause emulation

 ## Contributing
 If you have no coding experience but wish to contribute to CorgiDS' development, playtest as many games as possible and use the GitHub issue tracker to report problems.
 For v0.1, please only report egregious problems, such as ROMs not booting or major graphical glitches.
-Due to being relatively new, CorgiDS still has minor issues in many games.
+Due to being relatively new, CorgiDS still has minor issues in many games, such as shadows not appearing or bad transitions in the intros of many games.

 ## Licensing
 CorgiDS is licensed under the GNU GPLv3.
 See [LICENSE](LICENSE) for details.